D7039E-E7032E/Project-Report/README.md

 </p>

 <p>
-Currently the robots explored by trying to reach a point, set manually.
-An improvement would be to implement an algorithm that automate this process.
-The topic of automation opens up for many interesting problems.
+Currently, the robots explored by trying to reach a point set manually.
+An improvement would be to implement an algorithm that automates this process.
+The topic of automation opens up many interesting problems.
 One such problem is the multi-armed bandit problem<sup>[9]</sup>.
 The TB3B would have to compute which goal pose would result in the biggest benefit.
-Machine learning could possibly provide solutions to this problem by recognizing patterns.
+Machine learning could provide solutions to this problem by recognizing patterns.
 </p>

 <p>